core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Replay Protection # {#sec-replay-protection}

 Like in OSCORE {{RFC8613}}, the replay protection relies on the Partial IV of incoming messages.
+A server updates the Replay Window of its Recipient Contexts based on the Partial IV values in received request messages, which correspond to the Sender Sequence Numbers of the clients.
+Note that there can be large jumps in these sequence numbers, for example when a client exchanges unicast messages with other servers.
 The operation of validating the Partial IV and performing replay protection MUST be atomic.
+The update of Replay Windows is described in {{ssec-loss-mutable-context}}.

 The protection from replay of requests is performed as per {{Section 7.4 of RFC8613}}, separately for each client by leveraging the Replay Window in the corresponding Recipient Context.
 When supporting Observe {{RFC7641}}, the protection from replay of notifications is performed as per {{Section 7.4.1 of RFC8613}}.